 Each year, the Board of World Mission presents the Ted Wilde Mission Service Award and the Herrnhut Congregational or Organizational Affirmation to Moravians who have given of themselves for the benefit of others either down the street or around the world.

-Nominations for both of these awards are open continuously, but nominations submitted by February 15th, 2023 will be considered for 2023 awards.
-Learn more about each award below and click on the blue buttons to submit a nomination online or download the nomination forms.
-Please send any hard-copy nomination forms to Board of World Mission, 1021 Center St., Bethlehem, PA 18018 or by email to [email protected]
+Nominations for both of these awards are open continuously, but nominations submitted by February 15th, 2024 will be considered for 2024 awards.
+Learn more about each award below and click on the buttons to submit a nomination online or download the nomination forms.
+Please send any hard-copy nomination forms to Board of World Mission, 1021 Center St., Bethlehem, PA 18018 or by email to [email protected].

 Ted Wilde Mission Service Award